decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 U
 : The number of message indexes that are undisclosed in a proof-of-knowledge of a signature.

-msg
+scalar
+: An integer between 0 and r-1, where r is the prime order of the selected groups, defined by each ciphersuite (see also [Notation](#notation)).

+input_message
 : An input message to be signed by the signature scheme.
+An input_message can either be either an octet string or a scalar.

 generator
 : A valid point on the selected subgroup of the curve being used that is employed to commit a value.

-scalar
-: An integer between 0 and r-1, where r is the prime order of the selected groups, defined by each ciphersuite (see also [Notation](#notation)).

 signature
 : The digital signature output.